JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (b) "Chairperson" shall be defined as the congressperson appointed to oversee proceedings of the Select Committee.

-&nbsp;&nbsp;&nbsp; (c) "Officer of the Firestone Government" shall be defined as any persons who are employed by a government agency of the State of Firestone.
+&nbsp;&nbsp;&nbsp; (c) "Officer of the Firestone Government" for the purposes of this Act shall be defined as any persons who are employed by a government agency of the State of Firestone.

 &nbsp;&nbsp;&nbsp; (d) A ‘Select Committee’ shall be defined as a committee established by and regulated within the scope of this Act.